AgentSmithyAI/agentsmithy-agent/README.md

 python main.py --workdir /abs/path/to/workspace
 ```

-The server will be available at: `http://localhost:11434`
+The server starts at base port `11434` (auto-increments if busy).
+Check startup logs for the actual URL, e.g., `http://localhost:11434`.

 ### Startup Parameters

-- `--workdir` (required when using `main.py`): absolute path to the workspace directory.
-On startup, the server will ensure a hidden directory `/abs/path/to/workspace/.agentsmithy` exists.
-Project-specific data (e.g., RAG index) will be stored under each project's own `.agentsmithy` directory inside the workspace.
+- `--workdir` (required): absolute path to the workspace directory.
+On startup, the server ensures `/abs/path/to/workspace/.agentsmithy` exists.
+Project-specific data (e.g., RAG index) is stored under each project's `.agentsmithy` directory inside the workspace.
+The server keeps this path in-process; no env var is used.

-Environment alternative for advanced setups: set `AGENTSMITHY_WORKDIR=/abs/path/to/workspace` before starting the process.

 ### Projects and RAG Storage